GoranKukic/premium-roof/README.md

 # Premium Roof

-This is "Premium Roof" web page.
+This is "Premium Roof" company presentation web page.

 ## The brief

-- Used React and Next.js,
+- Created with React and Next.js,
 - Styled with Tailwind CSS,
-- Web page should is fully responsive down to 250px of viewport width,
+- Website is fully responsive down to 250px of viewport width,
+- Website has internationalization (i18n), languages are english and serbian,
-- Used TypeScript in some componentse,
+- Used TypeScript in some components,

 ## Development requirements